 Ronson and Jacobs looked at one another before shrugging collectively.
 Apparently it made sense to them, which was more than enough for Samael to grin confidently and approach them, throwing an arm over both of their rippling backs.
 "You two are stellar candidates for spec ops, you can bet your asses I'm gonna be recommending they take a look in your direction for new recruits.
 You boys ask the right questions but don't question every answer.
 Command likes that."
 Okay, they actually probably hate that, but the Movement sure appreciates it…

-Despite his smaller build, the grey-furred chupadore guided the muscular soldiers easily forward and out of the ammunition storage building.
+Despite his smaller build, Samael guided the huge soldiers easily forward and out of the ammunition storage building.
 A combination of his smooth chatter and effusive positivity seemed to give him a natural affinity over the eager-to-please privates, and neither of them seemed to notice when Samael took it upon himself to spin around to the control pad by the entrance as he continued rambling, studying the electronic device more closely for a few seconds before smiling to himself and tapping the necessary buttons to bring the heavy shutter back into place over the wide doorway.
 "And that's a fact!" he concluded easily, barely even aware of what he'd been spouting but assuming the stream-of-consciousness speech had done what it was intended to do and kept Ronson and Jacobs enthralled.
-"Much obliged for the peek inside, Ronson," the undercover agent added with a warm smile and another firm rap of his knuckles against the dark-red chupadore's chest plate.
+"Much obliged for the peek inside, Ronson," the impostor added with a warm smile and another firm rap of his knuckles against the guard's chest plate.

 "Of course, si--I mean, Holmes!
 It wasn't nothin', you had the clearance, after all."